EENI Global Business School

 5. Smartism

-The appellations are based primarily on the god worshipped as an absolute reality and the traditions that accompany worship of that God.
+The appellations are based primarily on the god worshipped as an absolute reality and traditions that accompany worship of that God.

-The vast majority of Hindus claim that Hinduism is monotheistic, claiming that Hindu pantheon is only the representations of one God to facilitate the human understanding of the Absolute Reality.
+The vast majority of Hindus claim that Hinduism is monotheistic, claiming that Hindu pantheon is only the representations of one God to facilitate human understanding of the Absolute Reality.

 Hinduism is a Wisdom Tradition that evolves periodically throughout the history.
 “Live and let live” defines relatively well the vision of Hinduism.

-Hinduism is probably the most tolerant religion with the others, as seen in the history of India in the last 2500 years.
+Hinduism is probably the most tolerant religion with others, as seen in the history of India in the last 2500 years.
 Hinduism has lived with Parsees, Sikhs, Muslims, Christians, Buddhists, and Jain.

-Chapter IV of the Bhagavad Gita begins with one of the most beautiful and transcendental verses of the Bhagavad Gita, which appreciate the tolerance of Hinduism with the other religions:
+Chapter IV of the Bhagavad Gita begins with one of the most beautiful and transcendental verses of the Bhagavad Gita, which appreciate the tolerance of Hinduism with other religions:

 “When the kindness declines, When the wickedness increases